-An excellent method chapter provides full motivation of the method, description of sample and data collection, quality of the data, and how it will be/is/has been analyzed.
+An excellent method chapter provides full motivation of the empirical data collection, with description of measures and sample, how quality of data will be/was ensured, and how it will be/is/has been analyzed.
 Please note that all data need not be collected and analyzed at the time of the report.
-It is a report on work in progress.
+It is a report on work in progress, and you need to show progress.